FlowWest/cvpiaHabitat/data-raw/watershed/CVPIAHabitat_Documentation_Edits_Protocol.md

 ## Instructions for when the data *itself* (habitat modeling output) is changed or updated
-For example, if new data are presented for a certain species/lifestage or the previous data are edited.
+For example, if new data are presented for a certain species/life stage or the previous data are edited.

 1. Download new data as a csv file and move file to appropriate location:
   * if data is from Mark Gard: move file to cvpiaHabitat > data-raw > mark_gard_data